GeeWee/boilerplatefree/README.md

 **This project is still in alpha stages.
 Please try it out and report any issues.**

+**You need to use at least .NET 5.0.4 for this library to work.
+Earlier versions of .NET 5 will not work**

 Remove boilerplate via C# 9 [source generators](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/) and attributes.
 The attributes currently supported are: